android/identity-samples/CredentialManager/README.md

 * androidx.credentials.exceptions.publickeycredential.CreatePublicKeyCredentialDomException: The
   incoming request cannot be validated - This means your application package id is not registered with your server.
 Validate this with your server code(instructions below).

+## How to build a debug signed version
+To build a debug signed version of this sample app, you need to update the API_BASE_URL  to "https://credential-manager-app-test.glitch.me/auth" and host field to "https://credman-glitch-sample.glitch.me" under buildConfigField in your app-> build.gradle

 # License